dfannin/grotor/README.md

 This a beta release of grotor, so the options and configration settings are limited.
 Future releases will provide the ability to configure grotor/rotctl, as well as adding elevation display and control.

 ## Commands
+setup: grotor requires hamlib to be installed, and rotctld to be running on an antenna rotor controller.
+For example, starting up a rotctl daemon for a Yaesu G232B rotor on ttyUSB1 : `rotctld -m 603 -r /dev/ttyUSB1 -s 9600`.   grotor uses the "-m 2" NET interface to connect to this daemon.

 to run: `grotor`
 ### grotor options
  -v debug logging to screen and file